 - Operated at a high speed

 - Overcrowded or overloaded a vessel

 These are just a few examples of negligent behavior.
 A strong Birmingham attorney can help you determine if you’re a victim of another’s negligence.

 Work-Related Maritime Accidents

-For those that call the high seas their office, workplace boating accidents are governed by a different set of principles than recreational boating accidents.
-Specifically, they’re covered by provisions of the Jones Act, which gives individuals who work on the high seas an avenue of recourse in case they are injured on the job.
+For those who call the high seas their office, workplace boating accidents are governed by a different set of principles than recreational boating accidents.
+Specifically, they’re covered by provisions of the Jones Act, which gives individuals who work on the water an avenue of recourse in case they are injured on the job.

 An individual who suffers an injury while working offshore or aboard a vessel may be able to file a workers’ compensation or negligence claim.